 amicable is a service for divorcing and separating couples.
-Our Premium and Full Services are designed to help you collaborate with your partner to reach an amicable agreement on children and money issues.
+Our negotiation services are designed to help you collaborate with your partner to reach an amicable agreement on children and money issues.
 You both need to agree to using amicable to sign up.

 The service only works if the two of you can work together.
 You must be on speaking terms, be able to maintain positive eye contact with each other, stay emotionally controlled (most of the time!) and be prepared to be flexible (It’s no good coming to the sessions with only one option – your preferred option).

 Your Specialist will help facilitate agreements between you.
 Coaching sessions are all virtual.
 You can choose whether you want to be in the same room as your partner when you have your coaching sessions or whether you want to join the video call from separate locations.

 Like any collaborative process the service only works when both people are willing to engage and behave in accordance with certain ground rules.
 For example:

 - Keep focused on the future, fairness and the interests of your children